mikewillekes/unsdgftw/README.md

 ## B. Install Python prerequisites via `pipenv`

-Pipenv is a packaging tool that consolidates `pip`, `virutalenv` and `requirements.txt`.
+Pipenv is a packaging tool that consolidates `pip`, `virtualenv` and `requirements.txt`.
 For more details on this tool see [Pipenv: A Guide to the New Python Packaging Tool](https://realpython.com/pipenv-guide/)

 ```
 ~/projects> cd unsdgftw